Continuation-of-Ashford/ashford-docs/playing_the_game/kingdoms&warfare.md

 # Kingdoms & Warfare
-Settlement and stronghold owners can gain Army Feats, each such feat will give you an army or fleet.
+Settlement and stronghold owners can gain Army Feats, each such feat will give you one or more armies or fleets.
 Their main purpose is to intercept and ward off enemy factions before they can damage your settlements.
 Armies allow you to take the fight to the enemy, to block them from reaching your settlements, to have sessions to turn a stalemate into your favor, or even to turn the tables and raid NPC settlements for money.
 Using armies to defend your settlements is especially important when settling outposts in the more dangerous higher level areas.

 ## Commanding Armies
 If you are the controller of a settlement with a standing army feat, your forces can receive orders once per real life week.
 You write 1 order per army your control in the `warfare-commands` channel in discord.
 Each Saturday at 6 PM EST the DM will execute the most recent order for each army and fleet.

 > The manner in which players control their armies is inspired by the board game Diplomacy.
 Giving orders and managing armies is very simple, but it is essential to work together with the armies of other players.
-As the name "Diplomacy" implies, its the communicating and coordinating that makes it a challenge.
+As the name "Diplomacy" implies, it's the communicating and coordinating that makes it a challenge.

 Should the controller of the settlement allow it, they can transfer control of the army or fleet granted by the demesne effect of a Fort Stronghold, to the owner of that fort.
-But regardless of how many commanders an army has, each army can only execute 1 order per real life week.
+Regardless of how many commanders an army has, each army can only execute 1 order per real life week.

 ### The Map
 Armies move on a hex grid, overlayed on Greater Ashford.
-Each hex is the size of a small kingdom, 200 miles across.
-There are 3 types of hexes, landlocked hexes, coastal hexes and sea hexes.
+Each hex is the size of a small kingdom, roughly 60 miles across.
+There are 3 types of hexes, landlocked hexes, coastal hexes, and sea hexes.

+Naturally, armies cannot move into sea hexes, and fleets cannot move into landlocked hexes.
+Both armies and fleets can move through coastal tiles.

+Sea hexes are esentially "highways" that can be moved through with no cost.
+Fleet units can travel from any coastal tile to any other coastal tile if a line can be drawn between them that does not intersect other units or any type of tile.

 ![](../assets/warfare/TileTypes.webp)